MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-background-process.md

 When you select **Start Debugging (F5)**, Teams Toolkit output channel displays the progress and result after checking the prerequisites. [image to be added]

-For more information on validating prerequisites, see [Validate prerequisites task].
+For more information on validating prerequisites, see [Validate prerequisites task](https://aka.ms/teamsfx-tasks/check-prerequisites).

 ## Start local tunnel

 For bot and message extension, Teams Toolkit starts a local tunnel service to make the bot messaging endpoint public.
-For more information, see [Start local tunnel task].
+For more information, see [Start local tunnel task](https://aka.ms/teamsfx-tasks/local-tunnel).

 ## Create the debug resources

 Teams Toolkit executes lifecycle `provision` defined in `teamsapp.local.yml` to create Teams app related resources required for debugging.
-For more information, see [Provision] task and [available actions].
+For more information, see [Provision task](https://aka.ms/teamsfx-tasks/provision) and [available actions](https://aka.ms/teamsfx-actions).

 ## Build project

 Teams Toolkit executes lifecycle `deploy` defined in `teamsapp.local.yml` to build the project.
-For more information, see [Deploy task] and [available actions].
+For more information, see [Deploy task](https://aka.ms/teamsfx-tasks/deploy) and [available actions](https://aka.ms/teamsfx-actions).

 ## Take a tour of your app source code